-- The depositor must provide details regarding the conditions for use of the sperm and what will be done with it if he dies.
+- At the time of preservation, the depositor must provide details regarding the conditions for use of the sperm and what will be done with it if he dies.

 - The depositor must fill out these details and his special instructions on a sperm depositor form.